frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/create-a-site.md

 127.0.0.1 library.test
 ```

-This will map `library.test` to localhost.
+This will map `library.test` to `localhost`.
 Bench has a convenient command to do
 just that.

 ```bash
 $ bench --site library.test add-to-hosts
 ```

-This will ask for root password and will add an entry to your `/etc/hosts` file.
+This will ask for your root password and will add an entry to your `/etc/hosts` file.

 Great, now you can access your site at
 [http://library.test:8000](http://library.test:8000).
 Congratulations for making